-- Reconstruction of dose to the skin, where a DCF of 1 is assumed in accordance with ORAUT-OTIB-0017 (ORAUT 2005), - Reconstruction of external ambient dose (ambient dose equivalent [H(10)] DCF in OCAS-IG-001 (NIOSH 2007) for an isotropic exposure geometry as indicated in Attachment B), and
+- Reconstruction of dose to the skin, where a DCF of 1 is assumed in accordance with ORAUT-OTIB-0017 (ORAUT 2005), - Reconstruction of external ambient dose (ambient dose equivalent [H(10)] DCF in OCAS-IG-001 (NIOSH 2007) for an isotropic exposure geometry as indicated in Attachment B), and - Reconstruction of organ doses from occupational medical X-rays.
+Organ-specific doses are presented in the respective site profiles as described in ORAUT-PROC-0061 (ORAUT 2017a).

-Exposure is used to measure gamma and X-ray radiation interaction only with air and was historically measured in roentgens: 1 R = 2.58 × 10-4 coulombs per kilogram.
+Exposure is used to measure gamma and X-ray radiation interaction only with air and was historically measured in roentgens: 1 R = 2.58 x 10-4 coulomb per kilogram.
 It is a measure of the ionizations of the molecules in a mass of air.
 The quantity is easy to measure directly and was used historically to calibrate radiation protection instruments and dosimeters.